RohanDebnath24/Vacation-Generator/README.md

 ## Getting Started

-ollow these steps to get the web app up and running on your local machine.
+Follow these steps to get the web app up and running on your local machine.

 ## Prerequisites
 Before you begin, make sure you have the following dependencies installed: